Our school is:

 Governors

 Our governors monitor how effective teaching and learning strategies are in terms of raising pupil attainment and through the school self-review processes.
-They are kept informed by visiting the school, as well as attending meetings and reading reports by the headteacher and other key staff.
+They are kept informed by visiting the school, as well as attending meetings and reading reports by the Head teacher and other key staff.

 Specialist support